zkSoju/zettle/Fleeting Notes/MEV extraction theoretically applies to miners or validators but majority comes from independent searchers.md

 Status:
 Tags: #mev

-# MEV extraction theoretically applies to miners or validators but majority comes from independent "searchers"
+# MEV extraction theoretically applies to miners or validators but majority comes from independent searchers

 - Miners/validators are only party that can guarantee execution
 - However, majority of MEV comes from "searchers" who run complex algorithms to detect profitable MEV opportunities then have bots submit profitable transactions